-To everyone who has fought and who is fighting and who will fight for the rights of women everywhere.
+To everyone who has foughtand who is fighting and who will fight for the rights of women everywhere.

 I'm reading Penny Colman's new book, Elizabeth Cady Stanton and Susan B. Anthony: A Friendship That Changed the World (to be released in May).

+I appreciate the dedication (quoted above) and Penny certainly fits the description herself.
 Through her writings she preserves the memories and honors incredible women and their achievements.

 I met Penny a couple of years ago when she was a guest author at a Reading Retreat sponsored by BookWomen.